AdDraw/transistor_circuits/README.md

 \\ \text{that means that PUN logic can be written kinda hackypacky}
 \\ \text{PUN} = (A \cdot \overline{B}) + (\overline{A} \cdot B)
 \\ \text{PDN} = \overline{XOR} = XNOR = (A \cdot B) + (\overline{A} \cdot \overline {B})
-\\ \text{Only real requirement is that PUN and PDN logic is not active at the same time, since PUN drives 1 and PDN drives 0 we can take XOR PUN or PDN not as DEMorgan's computed equivalents but as 2 separate equations}
+\\ \text{Only real requirement is that PUN and PDN logic is not active at the same time}
+\\ \text{since PUN drives 1 and PDN drives 0 we can take XOR PUN or PDN not as DEMorgan's computed equivalents but as 2 separate equations}
 \\ \text{Option B is better because ??? less Drain capacitance ??
 Easier to route?}
+}
 ```

 ![xor_tran.drawio.svg](circuits_visuals/../circuits_visual/xor_tran.drawio.svg)